Antioch Tree Accident Lawyer

 Heritage trees such as the Coast Live Oak and California Buckeye are protected in Antioch, which shows the respect and care they show toward the local plant life.
 From Antioch City Park to the woodsy feel of Hillcrest Avenue, it is a nature lover's delight.
 Despite this, falling trees and heavy branches can cause devastation to unsuspecting people.
 The property owner and government agency responsible for tree maintenance can be held financially responsible if a death or injury is caused by a falling tree or limb with the help of an Antioch tree accident lawyer.In Antioch, Who Is Liable for My Injury on Private Property?

-When a tree or limb falls and injures someone, California law specifies that the property owner is liable.
+California law specifies that the property owner is liable when a tree or limb falls and injures someone.
 California Civil Code 833-834 says that if a tree stands on a homeowner's property, they're liable for accident injuries if a limb falls or the tree comes down on top of someone.
 Both homeowners are responsible if a limb or tree falls and harms or kills someone if it sits on the property line.
 Having assistance from an Antioch tree accident attorney can help ensure the appropriate negligent persons are held responsible.In a Tree Accident, What Kinds of Injuries Can Occur?

-The impact of a falling tree or limb can lead to serious injuries.
-There can be a significant difference in the severity of the injuries depending on the size, weight and force of the tree or limb.
+The impact of a falling tree or limb can lead to severe injuries.
+There can be a significant difference in the severity of the injuries depending on the size, weight, and force of the tree or limb.
 These types of accidents often result in trauma of the following types:

 - Bone fractures